ines-correiadias/AdventurersProblem-WithMonads/README.md

 # AdventurersProblem-WithMonads
-Group project developed for the Cyber-Physical Computation course, together with my colleague João Pedro Gomes (JoaoPedro9400 on Github).
+Group project developed for the Cyber-Physical Computation course.
 Consisted in modelling and analysing a cyber-physical system, using monads in Haskell.
+Developed together with [João Pedro Gomes](https://github.com/JoaoPedro9400).

 **Adventurers.hs**: main file of the project, which results from completing the code in file StartingPoint_Adventurers.hs;